hetalrachh/gitbasics/README.md

 - `HEAD`: place where we are looking at right now on our computer
 - `remote`: a place where git repository is stored e.g Github `git remote add origin <URL>` add a remote
 - `git push origin master`: to push the master branch on our local computer to a remote
+- editing lines in different place is okay. you might get a merge conflict if you edit the same line/location